The Fast Show: Johnny Depp

-In Pirates of the Caribbean: The Curse of the Black Pearl, Jack Sparrow quotes the show, the Rowley Birkin line "... and then they made me their chief!".
+In Pirates of the Caribbean: The Curse of the Black Pearl, Jack Sparrow (played by Johnny Depp) quotes the show, the Rowley Birkin line "... and then they made me their chief!".
 In a deleted scene of the movie, Sparrow also uses the Mark Williams catchphrase "I'll get me coat."
-Johnny Depp is a major fan of The Fast Show and an ardent admirer of Paul Whitehouse, whom he once described as "the greatest actor in the world".
+Depp is a major fan of The Fast Show and an ardent admirer of Paul Whitehouse, whom he once described as "the greatest actor in the world".
 In 2000, Depp made a cameo appearance as the hapless customer in the 'Suit You, Sir' sketch in the Fast Show farewell special, and in a 2015 interview, he commented: "It was absolutely one of my proudest achievements.
 No question.
 It was one of my favourite things, to have been on the last Fast Show."
-Depp's 2015 movie Mortdecai features Paul Whitehouse in a minor role and has been noted for alluding to Fast Show characters.
+Whitehouse also had voice acting roles in Depp's movies Finding Neverland, Corpse Bride, Alice in Wonderland, and its sequel Alice Through the Looking Glass.
+Depp's 2015 movie Mortdecai featured Whitehouse in a minor role, and has been noted for alluding to Fast Show characters.

 Filming locations

-A significant proportion of The Fast Show was shot externally, unusually for a sketch show.
+Much of The Fast Show was shot externally, unusually for a sketch show.
 Early on in the series much of this filming was done in and around the North East of England: County Durham, Tyne and Wear, Northumberland, Teesside and also North Yorkshire.
 Locations included: